 A Rose-Covered Walkway – The Epitome of Romanticism

-Arcades give a garden structure, while at the same time connecting its different parts.
+A pergola in garden architecture is a walkway enclosed at both sides and covered with a roof of plants – a garden archway.
+While often created from hornbeam hedges, it can also be made from wooden or wrought-iron arches along which climbing plants are trained.
+In the Renaissance and Baroque periods, pergolas were a common feature in the gardens of stately homes, the perfect place to promenade, or to meet up for an intimate rendezvous.
+Today we still regard the pergola, also sometimes referred to as a garden arcade, as the epitome of Romanticism.
+Pergolas give a garden structure, while at the same time connecting its different parts.
 They provide shade from the hot sun and invite us to take stroll, transporting us back to an earlier era of romance.
 As free-standing structures separate from a house, they guide us through larger gardens and create special defined spaces.
-In smaller gardens, of course, this won’t work as well, as an arcade can easily seem oversized in a more confined space.
+In smaller gardens, of course, this won’t work as well, as a pergola can easily seem oversized in a more confined space.
 However, if erected along the perimeter of a garden, it can be an ideal way of providing greater privacy.

-At St. Albans in Hertfordshire, in the Garden of the Royal National Rose Society, Classic Garden Elements erected an arcade extraordinaire – an elliptically curved structure 114 metres long!
+At St. Albans in Hertfordshire, in the Garden of the Royal National Rose Society, Classic Garden Elements erected a rose pergola extraordinaire – an elliptically curved structure 114 metres long!
 Three metres high, 2.5 metres wide, and supported by 8 cm-thick steel tubes, it is hot-dip galvanized and powder-coated in black.
-“St. Albans” is the name we have given our arcade and we will be very pleased to manufacture one for you, in line with your design specifications and measurements.
-You will need a specialist contractor to install the arcade either by bolting it to a concrete base or by using concrete plugs.
+“St. Albans” is the name we have given our pergola and we will be very pleased to manufacture one for you, in line with your design specifications and measurements.
+You will need a specialist contractor to install the pergola either by bolting it to a concrete base or by using concrete plugs.

-The ‘Garden Archway St Albans’ is made of steel, hot-dip galvanised and powder-coated.
+The St. Albans Pergola is made of steel, hot-dip galvanised and powder-coated.
 10 years guarantee on rust.